Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foods rich in fiber help reduce the risk of high blood fat.
 Photo: Freepik

 Egg yolks are high in cholesterol but also contain a lot of lecithin - a substance that regulates cholesterol metabolism in the body.
-Therefore, people with high blood cholesterol do not necessarily have to abstain from eggs completely, but should eat them 1-2 times a week.
+Therefore, people with high blood cholesterol do not necessarily have to abstain from eggs completely, but should eat them 1-2 times per week.

 You should balance animal and plant protein sources including lean meat, lean fish, tofu, beans and low-fat dairy products...
 Prioritize plant protein sources.
 As a general rule, each person should note: